Leveraging Hamiltonian Simulation Techniques to Compile Operations on Bosonic Devices: Acknowledgements

 \section{Acknowledgements}

 This project was primarily supported by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Co-design Center for Quantum Advantage under contract number DE-SC0012704, (Basic Energy Sciences, PNNL FWP 76274).
-Eleanor Crane was supported by UCL Faculty of Engineering Sciences and the Yale-UCL exchange scholarship from RIGE (Research, Innovation and Global Engagement), and by the Princeton MURI award SUB0000082, the DoE QSA, NSF QLCI (award No.OMA-2120757), DoE ASCR Accelerated Research in Quantum Computing program (award No.DESC0020312), NSF PFCQC program.
-Micheline B.~Soley was supported by the Yale Quantum Institute Postdoctoral Fellowship.
+C\textsuperscript{2}QA led this research.
+Christopher Kang was also funded in part by the STAQ project under award NSF Phy-232580; in part by the US Department of Energy Office of Advanced Scientific Computing Research, Accelerated Research for Quantum Computing Program; and in part by the NSF Quantum Leap Challenge Institute for Hybrid Quantum Architectures and Networks (NSF Award 2016136), in part based upon work supported by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, and in part by the Army Research Office under Grant Number W911NF-23-1-0077.
+Micheline B.~Soley was supported by the Yale Quantum Institute Postdoctoral Fellowship and the Office of the Vice Chancellor for Research and Graduate Education at the University of Wisconsin-Madison with funding from the Wisconsin Alumni Research Foundation.
+Eleanor Crane was supported by UCL Faculty of Engineering Sciences and the Yale-UCL exchange scholarship from RIGE (Research, Innovation and Global Engagement), the Princeton MURI award SUB0000082, the DoE QSA, NSF QLCI (award No.OMA-2120757), DoE ASCR Accelerated Research in Quantum Computing program (award No.DESC0020312), and NSF PFCQC program.

-\leftline{\bf APPENDICES}
+The views and conclusions contained in this document are those of the authors and should not be interpreted as representing the official policies, either expressed or implied, of the U.S. Government.
+The U.S. Government is authorized to reproduce and distribute reprints for Government purposes notwithstanding any copyright notation herein.

+External interest disclosure: SMG is a consultant for and equity holder in Quantum Circuits, Inc.

+\section{APPENDICES}